GeorgeD88/Spotify-QuickSaver/README.md

 If you're still having trouble running QuickSaver, your Python version might be too old to use the required packages.
 Either install older versions of the packages that work with your version of Python, or upgrade your Python version.

 ### Raspberry Pi Setup :pie:
 To begin, you will need a Raspberry Pi capable of running an Operating System; which is any RasPi except for the RasPi Pico.
 It is recommended that you install a light, headless OS on the RasPi you're using, such as **Raspberry Pi OS Lite**.
 Use [this tutorial](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system) from the official RaspberryPi site for installing an OS on your RasPi.
 Make sure to go through the [OS customisation section](https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options) to configure the **wireless LAN (Wi-Fi)** and **enable SSH**.
-These allow you to connect to your RasPi wirelessly through the terminal which is very important, especially if you're running headlessly (without a display) which is recommended.
+The wireless LAN is absolutely required to allow QuickSaver to communicate with the Spotify API, otherwise it can't run.
+It's also important, in combination with enabling SSH, to allow you to connect to your RasPi wirelessly through the terminal, which is especially important if you're running headlessly (without a display) which is the recommended configuration.

 Once you have a RasPi with a working OS, you'll need to download this repository.
 If your RasPi is running headlessly as recommended, you'll need to SSH into your Pi to access it; which means opening a terminal session on the Pi through your local network.
 You can use the [following guide](https://www.raspberrypi.com/documentation/computers/remote-access.html) from the official RaspberryPi site to get started.
 Once SSHed into your Pi, use `git` to clone this repository to your RasPi.